 In sum, Salafi-jihadi jurisprudence demonstrates a pronounced hermeneutical flexibility when adjudicating cases of apostasy within kinship networks, exploiting legal ambiguities to their maximum interpretive capacity in order to preserve familial cohesion.
-This methodological approach reflects what might be termed in some scholarly fields "strategic ambiguity maximization", a technique employed here by jurists deliberately to amplify doctrinal uncertainties in order to defer the application of harsh legal consequences when family relationships are at stakes.
+This methodological approach reflects what might be termed in some scholarly fields “strategic ambiguity maximization,” a technique employed here by jurists to deliberately amplify doctrinal uncertainties in order to defer the application of harsh legal consequences when family relationships are at stake.

-The phenomenon is particularly evident in cases where apostasy remains behaviorally inchoate or legally contested.
-Jurists consistently privilege graceful interpretation over doctrinal rigor when evaluating the religious status of family members, extending extraordinary latitude for "behavioral reform" even when such prospects appear objectively remote.
-This attitute represents a significant departure from the typically uncompromising stance these same authorities adopt toward non-familial apostates.
+The phenomenon is particularly evident in cases in which apostasy remains behaviorally inchoate or legally contested.
+Jurists consistently privilege lenient, flexible interpretation over doctrinal rigor when evaluating the religious status of family members, extending extraordinary latitude for behavioral reform, even when such prospects appear objectively remote.
+This attitude represents a significant departure from the typically uncompromising stance these same authorities adopt toward non-familial apostates.
 It suggests that kinship bonds function as a mitigating factor that fundamentally alters the calculus of legal application.

-The case of the father who declined to pronounce takfir against Hamas exemplifies this jurisprudential elasticity.
+The case of the father who declined to pronounce takfīr against Hamas exemplifies this jurisprudential elasticity.
 Rather than treating such theological reticence as evidence of apostasy, jurists treat it as if it were a legitimate judicial disagreement, thereby creating interpretive space to maintain family unity.
-This interpretive generosity extends even to more egregious cases, as demonstrated by al-Shami's reluctance to mandate household separation despite ongoing blasphemous conduct on the part of the father, a decision that would be inconceivable in non-familial contexts.
-However, this interpretive leniency operates within clearly demarcated boundaries.
-Once apostasy transcends the realm of ambiguity and becomes jurisprudentially incontestable, the familial exception collapses entirely.
+This interpretive pragmatic lenience extends even to more egregious cases, as demonstrated by al-Shami’s reluctance to order someone to leave a household despite the ongoing blasphemous conduct of the father, a decision that would be inconceivable in non-familial contexts.
+However, this interpretive flexibility operates within clearly demarcated boundaries.
+Once apostasy transcends the realm of ambiguity and becomes jurisprudentially incontestable, the familial exception is entirely inapplicable.
 At this threshold, jurists uniformly mandate complete disassociation, suggesting that their earlier flexibility serves not to fundamentally compromise doctrinal principles, but rather to maximize opportunities for family preservation within the constraints of a legitimate doctrinal interpretation.
 This graduated approach reveals a sophisticated understanding of how legal ambiguity can be instrumentalized to balance competing religious imperatives without abandoning doctrinal coherence.

-Some Other Matters that May be Affected by the Apostasy of a Family Member
+Other Matters a Family Member’s Apostasy May Affect

-Although marriage between a Muslim man and an infidel woman is permitted in the Qur’an, such a union between a Muslim woman and an infidel man is considered prohibited by Muslim jurists across religious denominations.
-A query directed to Abu al-Walid al-Maqdisi involved a Sunni Muslim woman who married a Muslim man, only to later discover that he engaged in Shi‛ite practices of worship.
-Unlike the majority of Shi‛ites, who traditionally curse some the Prophet’s companions at the conclusion of prayers, the husband abstained from this practice.
-However, he holds a position as an officer in the Iraqi Ministry of Interior.
+Although marriage between a Muslim man and an infidel woman is permitted in the Qur’an, such a union between a Muslim woman and an infidel man is prohibited by Muslim jurists across religious denominations.
+A query directed to Abu al-Walid al-Maqdisi involved a Sunni Muslim woman who married a Muslim man, only to discover later that he engaged in Shi‛ite practices of worship.
+Unlike the majority of Shiites, who traditionally curse some of the Prophet’s companions at the conclusion of prayers, the husband abstained from this practice.
+However, he holds a position as an officer in the Iraqi interior ministry.

-Abu al-Walid al-Maqdisi adopts an uncompromising stance, offering no allowance for leniency.
-He is willing to recognize a Shi‛i as a Muslim as long as he does engage in any shirk activity (e.g., worshiping the imams, cursing the Companions), asserting that “if Islam is established with clear proofs, it should be terminated only by clear proofs (idhā thabata al-Islām bi-yaqīn lā yazūl ilā bi-yaqīn).”
-However, warns Abu al-Walid, if a husband is known to adhere to the Shi‘i views such as the “distortion of the Qur’ān” (taḥrīf al-Qur’ān), “the apostasy of the Companions” (kufr al-ṣaḥāba), “accusing ‛Ā’isha of fornication,” or beliefs that their imams have knowledge of the unseen (ya‛lamūn al-ghayb), he is a disbeliever and an apostate.
+Abu al-Walid al-Maqdisi adopts an uncompromising stance, offering no leniency.
+He is willing to recognize a Shiite as a Muslim as long as he engages in shirk, such as worshiping the imams or cursing the Companions of the Prophet.
+He contends that, “if Islam is established with clear proofs, it is terminated only by clear proofs” (idhā thabata al-Islām bi-yaqīn lā yazūl ilā bi-yaqīn).
+However, Abu al-Walid warns that, if a husband is known to adhere to the Shiite views such as the “distortion of the Qur’ān” (taḥrīf al-Qur’ān), “the apostasy of the Companions” (kufr al-ṣaḥāba), “accusing ‛Ā’isha of fornication,” or that their imams have knowledge of the unseen (ya‛lamūn al-ghayb), he is a disbeliever and an apostate.